-Take at least Sikachi-Alyan's petroglyphs.
-The village of the same name is located only in 75 km from Khabarovsk.
-Here on the bank of the Amur on the rocks hundreds of images are imprinted - images, patterns, animals ...
+Take, for example, the petroglyphs of Sikachi-Alyan.
+The village of the same name is located just 75 km from Khabarovsk.
+Here, on the banks of the Amur, hundreds of images are carved on stones - masks, patterns, animals ...
 Some drawings, according to scientists, were created 9-12 thousand years ago, even before the construction of the Egyptian pyramids!
-The most interesting is that it is for sure not known exactly which people left these drawings and what technique they were executed.
-In addition to Sikachi-Alyan, such rock art is found in several places on the banks of rivers.
+The most interesting thing is that it is not known for certain which people left these drawings and what technique they were made with.
+In addition to Sikachi-Alyan, similar rock art is found in several other places on the banks of rivers.

 Another unique landmark is the Shantar Islands.
 Nature itself has already tried: created a place where winter and summer meet, where ice lies and flowers blossom simultaneously.
 The unique climate makes Shantars inaccessible to visit almost 8 months a year, so this corner keeps untouched nature.
 Among the inhabitants of the islands there are bears, seals, foxes and, of course, whales.
 They say that Shantars for whales are a maternity hospital: they come here to breed.
 Few where else in the world of whales can be observed in such quantities.